icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 Determining the heat transfer coefficients was a challenge in the NACA era, and is still a challenge in the current era.
-A heat transfer textbook [^5] advises:
+A heat transfer textbook [^6] advises:
 >The foregoing correlations are suitable for most engineering calculations.
 However, they should not be viewed as providing exact determinations of the coefficients.
-Conditions may vary according to the freestream turbuence and surface roughness, and **it would be unreasonable to expect the correlations to predict results to better than 25% accuracy**.
+Conditions may vary according to the freestream turbulence and surface roughness, and **it would be unreasonable to expect the correlations to predict results to better than 25% accuracy**.
 This statement made be made for virtually all the correlations to be considered.